 When most people hear “social media” alongside “job search” they may not immediately think of Facebook.
 As far as social networks go, Facebook is often thought of as less formal, and definitely less professional, than a site like LinkedIn.
-However, a recent survey from the Society for Human Resource Management found that while 94% of employers check out potential employees on LinkedIn, 54% also look at their profiles on Facebook.
+However, many recruiters will check your social media account, like Facebook and Instagram, to see if they find any red flags before making a hiring decision.
 If you are actively searching for work, you need to take advantage of Facebook and the resources it provides to help make your job hunt a success.

-Don’t forget to update your privacy settings: Most savvy job seekers understand that looking for work while still employed requires caution when it comes to social media.
+Most savvy job seekers understand that looking for work while still employed requires caution when it comes to social media.
 However, even if you don’t have to worry about your boss discovering that you’re eyeing greener pastures, you should still adjust your Facebook privacy settings to control who can view what’s on your profile/timeline and ensure that you maintain a completely professional appearance.
-A recent Jobvite survey found that 55% of recruiters reconsidered a candidate based on something they found on social media.
+Recruiters sometimes reconsider candidates based on something they found on social media.
 Don’t let a silly comment or post cost you your dream job.

 Find the iHire niche community that's right for you.